timoklein/GenieRedux/README.md

 ## Evaluation

 With a single script, we provide qualitative and quantitative evaluation.
-We support two types of evaluation, specified by `eval.action_to_take` argument.
+The type of evaluation is specified by `eval.action_to_take` argument.

 `model_path` parameter should be set to the path of the model you want to evaluate.

+If you often evaluate on the same test set, runs can be faster by caching the processed dataset metadata - you can use `--eval.enable_cache=true` to enable this behavior.

 ### Replication Evaluation